open-cloud/open-cloud.github.io.old/0_overview.md

 OpenFlow switches are also now beginning to be deployed throughout dozens of campus and regional networks.

-The preceding discussion oversimplifies the process of incorporating new resources into OpenCloud, which is a non-trivial operational challenge.
-In the case of providers like EC2 that offer IaaS, we extend XOS with a controller plugin that invokes operations on the EC2 API.
-Similarly for pre-existing private clouds that opt into OpenCloud.
-In the case of CloudLab, ViCCI, ViNI, InstaGENI, and other campus-hosted clusters, we must first install the base OS image onto the bare metal and then install OpenStack services on the base OS.
-The challenge is to operationalize OpenStack -- it is simple enough to set up a "dev cluster" based on OpenStack, but converting such a cluster to an operational cloud means addressing security, user policies and quotas, failure detection and recovery, high availability, accounting and billing, isolating control traffic from data traffic, and so on.
-The **Operator Guide** (Section **Installing OpenStack**), describes how OpenCloud addresses this challenge.

 Today, OpenCloud includes servers at all four tiers, organized as four independently managed Deployments: an EC2 Deployment allows users to acquire VMs in EC2, a ViCCI Deployment includes six servers at each of